 A strength of the Delphi process was that by performing the surveys online, experts from around the world were able to participate.
 The response rate of Delphi panellists participating to our study was high in both rounds.
-All comments were thoroughly read by one of the authors (CL), and part of them were read by
+All comments were thoroughly read by one of the authors (CL), and part of them were read by Table 3 Characteristics of Delphi round 1 respondents and expertise in NMAs

+IN NMAS

 Characteristics Overall (n=28)

 Primary and current roles

 Statistician 15 (53.7%)

 Academic 10 (35.7%)

 Systematic review specialist or scientist 4 (14.3%)

 Epidemiologist 4 (14.3%)

 Graduate student/postdoctoral researcher 4 (14.3%)

 Clinician or allied health professional 2 (%)

 HTA producer or specialist 1 (%)

 Health economist 1 (%)

 Independent researcher 1 (%)

 Journal editor 1 (%)

 Geographic region 1 (%)

 North America/Central America 11 (39.2%)

 Europe 15 (53.6%)

 Australasia 3 (%)

-rimary affiliation
+Primary affiliation

 University 19 (67.9%)

 Research institute 5 (%)

 Hospital 4 (%)

 Government 1 (%)

 For-profit private organisation (eg, industry) 4 (%)

 Non-profit organisation (eg, NGO, charity) 1 (%)

-rimary affiliation produces systematic reviews with NMA 27 (%)
+Primary affiliation produces systematic reviews with NMA 27 (%)

-ype of experience with NMAs 24 (%)
+Type of experience with NMAs 24 (%)

 Subject-matter expert or experienced researcher with knowledge of a variety of evidence synthesis methods and practical experience with systematic reviews with NMA 23 (%)

 Author with publications relevant to systematic reviews with NMA 19 (%)

 Reader and user of systematic reviews with NMA 17 (%)

 Author of a tool for systematic reviews with NMA 12 (%)

-Perceived expertise in methods used in the conduct of systematic reviews with NMAs on a scale from 0 to 00, where 0 represents 'beginner' and 100 represents expert' Mean 80.3 (SD 13.9)
+Perceived expertise in methods used in the conduct of systematic reviews with NMAs on a scale from 0 to 100, where 0 represents 'beginner' and 100 represents 'expert' Mean 80.3 (SD 13.9)

-Perceived expertise in identification of potential biases in NMAs on a scale from 0 to 100, where 0 represents beginner' and 100 represents 'expert'.
+Perceived expertise in identification of potential biases in NMAs on a scale from 0 to 100, where 0 represents 'beginner' and 100 represents 'expert'.
 Mean 71 (SD 22.7)

-Percentages add to >100% because respondents could pr han one response.
-HTA, heath technology assessment; NGO, non-government organisation; NMA, network meta-analysis.
+Percentages add to >100% because respondents could pr than one response.
+HTA, heath technology assessment; NGO, non-government organization; NMA, notwork mota-analyzis